Want to read offline? [Download PDF]

 Mechanisms Underlying Catalyst Selectivity

 Catalyst selectivity in CO2 capture is primarily influenced by the chemical and physical interactions between CO2 molecules and the catalytic material.
 Selectivity depends on the ability of the catalyst to preferentially adsorb CO2 over other gases present in the mixture.
-This includes:
+This includes:- Nitrogen (N2)

 - Oxygen (O2)